BenLangmead/bowtie/MANUAL.markdown

 </td><td>

 File to write alignments to.
-By default, alignments are written to stdout (the console).
+By default, alignments are written to the "standard out" filehandle (i.e. the console).

 </td></tr></table>